-Please help support the community, mission, and values of Grace Church on-the-Hill.
+Please make your offering here.
+Help support the community, mission, and values of Grace Church on-the-Hill.

-Your offerings allow this community of faith to flourish in uncertain times.
+Your offerings allow this community of faith to flourish in these uncertain times.

 Thomas Fitches ODT; DDiv. (honoris causa) organ